IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 <img src="images/roc.png" alt="drawing" width="700"/>

 ## Binary Performance Evaluation
-Classifier predictions can also be scored against binary multiclass ground truth annotations using metrics of precision and recall.
-To do this, participants must first solve for an optimal set of artifact class labels based on classifier probability scores (`calls.csv`):
+Classifier predictions may also be scored against binary multiclass ground truth labels using precision and recall.
+To do so, participants must first solve for an optimal set of artifact class labels based on classifier probability scores (`calls.csv`):

 ```
 "CellID","class_label"
-1,2
+1,1
 2,2
 3,3
 4,1